Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity: Boundary Contributions in Chamblin--Reall Geometries

-In this appendix, we analyze the boundary contributions to the $\tau$-integral relating the anchoring time and the conserved momentum of stationary surfaces, as well as to the on-shell values of the CAny functionals in the Chamblin--Reall background.
+In this appendix, we analyze the boundary contributions to the $\tau$-integral relating the anchoring time and the conserved momentum of extremal surfaces, as well as to the values of the CAny observables in the Chamblin--Reall background.